robkorn/urbit-content-archiver/README.md

 ### `--output=<folder_path>`

-This flag allows you to specify the output folder path where the output file will be saved.
+This flag allows you to specify the output folder path where the content output files will be saved.

-## Building The Toolkit
+## Building The Application

 Ensure that you have the [latest version of Rust installed](https://rustup.rs/) and the `libssl-dev` package on Ubuntu (aka `openssl-devel` on Fedora, and potentially slightly different on other distros).